As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The luster test (sometimes called the reflection test) is one of the easiest to perform.
 You don’t need any additional equipment to determine the luster of minerals.
 That is why geologists always take luster into account.

-However, sometimes they do it automatically and intuitively just by looking at a mineral sample.
-We will provide you step by step instructions on what you need to pay attention to during the luster test.
+However, sometimes, they do it automatically and intuitively just by looking at a mineral sample.
+We will provide you with step-by-step instructions on what you need to pay attention to during the luster test.
 And no doubt, you will do the luster test at a glance like a PRO.

-To do a luster test, you need to clean the surface of the mineral, dry it, take it to good lighting conditions or use a flashlight.
+To conduct a luster test, you need to clean the surface of the mineral, dry it, take it to good lighting conditions, or use a flashlight.
 Then, rotate your mineral to observe how light reflects from different sides of your mineral sample.
-Finally, make an assumption about what the mineral’s surface looks like.
+Finally, assume what the mineral’s surface looks like.

 Step 1.
 Cleaning the surface.